jech/galene/galene.md

 #### Creating, modifying, and deleting users

-A user entry is created with the `galenectl create-user` command :
+A user entry is created with the `galenectl create-user` command:

 ```sh
 galenectl create-user -group city-watch -user vimes -permissions op